qfwc258/circuidipity/content/posts/2016-08-16-laptop-home-server.md

 ## 0. Install Debian

-My [screenshot tour](http://www.circuidipity.com/minimal-debian) of installing the Debian stable release.
-Debian's **minimal network install image** (32bit for the netbook) makes it easy to create a console-only base configuration that can be later customized for various tasks.
+My [screenshot tour](http://www.circuidipity.com/minimal-debian) of installing the Debian **stretch/stable** release.
+Debian's minimal **network+firmware install image** (32bit for the netbook) makes it easy to create a console-only base configuration that can be later customized for various tasks.

 I make a few modifications to my usual desktop install routine that are more appropriate for configuring a home server.
 I don't want an unattended server halting in the boot process waiting for a passphrase or any necessary boot mountpoints to reside on an encrypted partition.
-After a successful first boot I configure an encrypted container for data storage to be mounted manually to `/media`.
+After a successful first boot I configure an encrypted container for data storage to be mounted manually.

 Using the Debian installer I create 2 partitions on the netbook's 500GB internal storage ...

-* sda1 is 512MB dedicated to `boot` [^1]
+* sda1 is 16GB dedicated to `root`
-* sda2 is the remaining space dedicated to the **Logical Volume Manager** (LVM) that contains 2  **Logical Volumes** (LVs) ...
-    * LV0 is 16GB used for `root`
-    * LV1 is 1GB used for `swap` encrypted with a **random key**
+* sda2 is 2GB used for `swap`

-    * lots of space left free for the encrypted LV to be created post-install
+... with lots of space left free for the encrypted partition to be created post-install.

 ## 1. Static network address